 - Workplace Readiness – GDYT youth receive at least 12 hours of work readiness training prior to placement.

 - Youth Support – Depending on the youth’s level of participation, they receive an hourly wage or training stipend, ranging from $8.25 - $10.00 per hour.
 Youth are supported throughout the summer by a Worksite Monitor, who provides encouragement and advice to ensure a meaningful placement.
 Participants also receive bus passes to assist with transportation, to and from their site.

 - Employer Support – Every employer will be provided: 1) an Employer Orientation (live or virtual); 2) an Employer Tool Kit; and 3) a Worksite Monitor/Program Liaison.
 DESC serves as the employer of record and manages the youth payroll process.

 How to get involved

-- Make a financial contribution to the GDYT program to support summer work experiences for Detroit Youth.
+- Become a Funding Partner and make a financial contribution to the GDYT program to support summer work experiences for Detroit youth.

 - Be recognized as an Affiliate Partner by directly hiring youth through an existing summer program that you operate.

 - Serve as a Mentor to a GDYT youth participant.